Supervisor Cheryl J. Rountree

 2. Examine and appoint all women eligible for credentials in her jurisdiction and obtain license and certificates of appointment from the National Department of Women office.

-3. Issue these license and / or certificates of appointment to women who gave met all qualifications required on the district, jurisdictional, or national level.
+3. Issue these licenses and/or certificates of appointment to women who gave met all qualifications required on the district, jurisdictional, or national level.

 4. Advise of financial obligations in support of ministry of the Department of Women on the jurisdictional and national level.
 She or her designee will report all finance from the auxiliaries, units, and credential women to the National Department of Women office.